If you like veal this is the recipe for you: learn how to make the stuffed veal recipe, aka Tasca di Vitello ripiena

 Ingredients to make the stuffed veal (Tasca di Vitello ripiena)

 - 800 g (1 3/4 lb) cut of veal breast

 - 150 g (5 1/4 oz) slice of ham or 2 fresh sausages

 - 200 g (7 oz/ 1 1/3 cup) peas

 - 30 g (1 oz/ generous 2 tbsp) butter

 - 80 ml (2 3/4 fl oz/ 1/3 cup) milk

 How to make a perfect stuffed veal

 Place the mixture inside the veal ‘pouch’, and sew up the opening.
-Put the meat in a baking dish with the oil and butter and fry it over a medium heat, turning it frequently, until it begins to colour.
+Put the meat in a baking dish with the oil and butter and fry it over medium heat, turning it frequently, until it begins to color.